GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2022-02/index.md

 federated identity use cases to continue without third-party cookies.
-We have sent the **[I2E for an initial FedCM origin trials](https://groups.google.com/a/chromium.org/g/blink-dev/c/jlV_1m7uUAg)** starting with an Android-only trial from Chrome 101.
+We have sent the **[I2E for an initial FedCM origin trials](https://groups.google.com/a/chromium.org/g/blink-dev/c/jlV_1m7uUAg)** starting with a limited trial from Chrome 101 on Android.
 This initial trial is primarily aimed at identity providers who will eventually [integrate FedCM](https://github.com/fedidcg/FedCM/blob/main/explainer/HOWTO.md) into their own libraries.